goody-1/alx-zero_day/0x03-git/README.md

-## This readme is for the 0x03-git folder for the ALX zero day
+## The 0x03-git folder for the ALX zero day